impress-org/givewp-coding-standards/README.md

 So how do you choose a standard?
 This can be debated a bit, but my opinion is that the standard should be consistent within the industry, simply for the reason that it's nice to move from one organization to another and have consistent results.
-That is why how the following standards were selected.
+That is why and how the following standards were selected.

 ## Standards